 That’s where I come in!
 Writing an A+ essay can be really tough without examples and specific advice.
-Before reading on, make sure you've read our Ultimate Guide to VCE Text Response so you are up to scratch.
+Before reading on, make sure you've read our Ultimate Guide to VCE Text Response and Golden Age blog so you are up to scratch.

 The following prompt will be referenced throughout the post;

 ‘The Golden Age’ shows that everyone needs love and recognition.
 Discuss.

 I’m sure your teachers have emphasised the importance of planning.
 In case they haven’t, allow me to reiterate that great planning is compulsory for a great essay.
 However, flimsy arguments aren’t going to get you an A+.
 The examiners are looking for complex arguments, providing a variety of perspectives of the themes at hand.
 From the above prompt, the key word is, ‘discuss’.
 This means that you should be discussing the prompt, not blindly agreeing with it.
 Make sure you don’t write anything that wouldn’t sit right with London.